XiGuaBo/OKD-CL/README.md

 ## Evaluate Models

-We provide training codes for all 7 models, corresponding parameter settings and corresponding model weights can be downloaded in realese/SaveWeights.tar.gz include (VGG16, IncptionV1, MobileNetV1, MobileNetV2, ResNet50, ResNet101, ResNet152).
+We provide training codes for all 7 models, corresponding parameter settings and corresponding model weights can be downloaded in realese/Weights-CheckPoint.tar.gz.xx include (VGG16, IncptionV1, MobileNetV1, MobileNetV2, ResNet50, ResNet101, ResNet152).
 We provide codes for all 3 evaluation methods including (ACC & FRR metrics evaluation, masking & noise perturbation test, method migration evaluation).

 1. ACC & FRR metrics evaluation is in the train_modelname.py intergrate as a function named Metrics_Test with the model training code.
 2. masking & noise perturbation test is in the disturbance.py(*related parameters defined in utiles/para.py).
 3. method migration evaluation is in a independent sub-directory named Hard-ImageNet Knowledge Guidance in the same level directory with other evaluation code(This sub-directory has a similar file structure to the parent directory).

-## Dataset Detail

-1. We have uploaded the annotated textual documents (xls) for component categorization and component attributes of OKD-CL and Hard-ImageNet.

 ## Environment